 Tinea versicolor (say "TIH-nee-uh VER-sih-kuh-ler") is a fungal infection that causes many small, flat spots on the skin.
-The spots can be flaky or mildly itchy.
-The many small spots may blend into large patchy areas, usually on the oily parts of the upper body like the chest and back.
-The spots can be either lighter or darker than the skin around them.
+The spots may form patches, usually on parts of the upper body like the chest and neck.
+In children, this often involves the face.
+The spots can be lighter or darker than the skin around them.

 What causes it?

-People with oily skin, especially teens and young adults, are more likely to get tinea versicolor.
+Some people, especially teens and young adults, are more likely to get this rash.
 It does not spread from person to person.

 What are the symptoms?

-Symptoms of tinea versicolor include small, flat, round or oval spots that may, over time, form patches.
-The spots occur on oily areas of skin on the upper chest, back, or upper arms or, less often, on the upper thighs, neck, or face.
+Symptoms of tinea versicolor include small, flat, round or oval spots that frequently form patches.
+The patches often occur on the chest, upper arms, or neck.
+Less often, they appear on the upper thighs or face.

 How is it diagnosed?